TUD-OS/libelkvm/README.md

 inside your build directory.
 Additionally you have to have the gmock sources in test/include/gmock.
 You can get those from https://code.google.com/p/googlemock/

+If you have lcov installed, you can generate code coverage data by running

+make coverage

+This will generate some html files, givinig you coverage information in BUILD_DIRECTORY/cov/index.html
+You need to enable the libelkvm_generate_coverage option to enable support for this.

 Happy Hacking! :)